OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-headers-in-a-non-standard-way/README.md

+# 🐞 Next.js Middleware: Handling `headers` in a non-standard way

 This document addresses a common issue developers encounter when working with Next.js Middleware: manipulating response headers in a way that isn't fully compatible with the Next.js API and its expectations.
 Specifically, this example tackles a scenario where attempting to set headers directly using `res.setHeader` within middleware leads to unexpected behavior or errors, particularly when dealing with redirects.